-We examine the workers' annual salary, hours worked, unemployment spells, and job switching using information on the industry code of primary employment, the hourly wage, the worker's highest attained education level and labor market experience, as well as gender, age, immigration status, and occupation at the four-digit level.19 We also analyze movements into unemployment and outside of the labor force, as well as into early retirement.
+We examine the workers' annual salary, hours worked, unemployment spells, and job switching using information on the industry code of primary employment, the hourly wage, the worker's highest attained education level and labor market experience, as well as gender, age, immigration status, and occupation at the four-digit level.
+We also analyze movements into unemployment and outside of the labor force, including early retirement.

 The employer-employee link allows us to control for a number of firm-level variables that may be important for the workers' labor market and family choices.
-They include firm size (measured by employment), firm quality (proxied by the average firm wage), as well as the past separation rate
+They include firm size (measured by employment), firm quality (proxied by the average firm wage), as well as the past separation rate of the firm.
+Being able to control for the specific situation of each worker in terms of industry, firm, and job is important for assessing the the importance of selection at different margins for our results.
+Furthermore, to the extent that a worker is not single, partner characteristics, including earnings, income, and whether the partner is exposed to rising import competition, are bound to matter.
+The analysis below will employ extensive information on how partner characteristics shape worker choices.